Who Is Alexis Bledel?

 Born in Houston, Texas, in 1981, Kimberly Alexis Bledel began her career as a model before moving to New York, where she briefly attended New York University.
 She then landed the part of Rory Gilmore in the TV drama Gilmore Girls in 2000.
 The program ran for seven years and launched Bledel to stardom, leading to several film roles.
-She was later cast as Beth Dawes in another hit TV series, Mad Men.
+In 2016 she returned to her role as Rory in the Netflix miniseries revival Gilmore Girls: A Year in the Life.
+She was later cast as Beth Dawes in the hit TV series Mad Men and in Hulu's The Handmaid's Tale, for which she won her first Emmy ever in 2017.

 Actress and producer Kimberly Alexis Bledel was born in Houston, Texas, on September 16, 1981.
-In a household headed up by her Mexican mother, Nanette, and Argentine father, Martin, Bledel's childhood was shaped by a multicultural upbringing where Spanish was often spoken around the kitchen table.
+In a household headed up by her mother, Nanette, who was raised in Mexico, and her native Argentinian father, Martin, Bledel's childhood was shaped by a multicultural upbringing where Spanish was often spoken around the kitchen table.

 As a young girl, Bledel attended Houston's St. Agnes Academy, a Catholic school.
 She was known for her shyness and in an effort to help her become more of an extrovert, Bledel's mother got her daughter involved in community theater.